Ensenene - Uganda's Christmas gift from Nature

 A gift from mother Nature

-Like manna rained down from the heavens to nourish the children of Israel during their days of wondering in the hot treacherous wilderness, the rich heavens shower us each year; not only with life giving rain waters, but also with a special kind of green delicacy.
-And here in Uganda,this is the first sign that Christmas is indeed around the Corner.
+The rich heavens shower us each year, not only with life giving rain waters, but also with a special kind of special green delicacy.
+This is the first sign that Christmas is around the Corner.
 If you have been here, you know what I am talking about.
 If you haven’t, perhaps you have heard or read about it.